-Lutheran Services in America launched a new tradition in 2021 to recognize two distinguished member organizations in the network each year for their exceptional work and leadership and for exemplifying our core values to announce at the Annual Membership Meeting.
+Lutheran Services in America launched a new tradition in 2021 to recognize two distinguished member organizations in the network each year for their exceptional work and leadership and for exemplifying our core values.

 The Innovator Award recognizes a member organization that is pioneering new solutions, technology or business practices to solve complex issues.
 This member is forward-thinking and extending beyond its own mission to strengthen the Lutheran social ministry network across the country.
 Ultimately, their breakthrough solutions are designed to lift up the nation’s most vulnerable people and help ensure that all Americans can live abundant lives.